imvetri/imvetri/README.md

 - 🔭 I’m currently working on a productivity tool for front end.
 - 🌱 I’m currently researching on alternatives to mathematical model of artificial neurons.
-- 👯 I’m looking to collaborate on stand alone software system design ideas, prototyping, making a working version.
+- 👯 I’m looking to collaborate on stand alone software system design ideas, prototyping, and making a working version.
 - 🤔 I’m looking for help on ui-editor project.
 - 💬 Ask me about front end, alternative operating system designs, automations!
 - 📫 How to reach me: https://twitter.com/VetrivelShanmu3